KyleDBoyd/331-assign2/README.md

 K-mines

-After the player moves, the computer lays a K-mine at random in the galaxy.
+After the player moves, the computer lays 3 K-mines at random in the galaxy.
 If the K-mine lands on the E ship, the K-mine self destructs, E's energy level is decreased by 30% and E is returned to the start position.

 If the K-mine lands on one of the stars protecting the star gate, it is destroyed without further effect.
 Similarly, if it lands on the star gate, it is whisked to another galaxy and rendered harmless in the process.